June 24, 2021

 The moment you suspect that a cybercriminal is calling is the moment to hang up.
 Cybercriminals are often very persuasive through manipulation and social engineering techniques, so the best way to deal with them is to simply hang up immediately and block the number.

 As already mentioned, banks or call centers have to educate their clients on how to avoid scams.
-However, these institutions are also the target of cybercriminals themselves, which is why they need to make use of effective solutions to reduce the impact of vishing like passive voice biometrics.
+However, these institutions are also the target of cybercriminals themselves, which is why they need to make use of effective solutions to reduce the impact of vishing, such as passive voice biometric identification.

 In many cases, voice biometric authentication becomes the last barrier between a successful vishing attempt and the breach of a client’s account.
 That’s what makes passive voice biometric authentication methods particularly effective solutions to the problem.